peernova/kestra-client-sdk/go-sdk/docs/IAMUserControllerApiUserSummary.md

 ### NewIAMUserControllerApiUserSummary

-`func NewIAMUserControllerApiUserSummary(id string, username string, displayName string, tenants []IAMUserControllerApiTenant, auths []IAMUserControllerApiUserAuth, superAdmin bool, ) *IAMUserControllerApiUserSummary`
+`func NewIAMUserControllerApiUserSummary(id string, username string, displayName string, tenants []ApiTenantSummary, auths []IAMUserControllerApiUserAuth, superAdmin bool, ) *IAMUserControllerApiUserSummary`

 NewIAMUserControllerApiUserSummary instantiates a new IAMUserControllerApiUserSummary object This constructor will assign default values to properties that have it defined,